didoesdigital/steno-dictionaries/.github/ISSUE_TEMPLATE/misstrokes.md

 name: Misstrokes
 about: Create an issue to track and improve misstrokes or other problems with entries in these dictionaries
-title: "`example misstroke entry` misstrokes"
+title: "Misstrokes: `example misstroke entry`"
 labels: ''
 assignees: ''